The Ultimate Guide to Transitioning From a Bottle to a Cup

 (Here are the best cups for speech and language development!!!)

-This transition is always easier than we anticipate.
+Transitioning from a bottle to a cup is always easier than we anticipate.
 You got this!
 Your baby’s got this!
-Let’s say it together….”BYE-BYE BOTTLE!”
+Let’s say it together….
+“BYE-BYE BOTTLE!” (a bitter-sweet goodbye).